anas-awadalla/anas-awadalla/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ML accessibility with Libra and DL for healthcare.
+- 🔭 I’m currently working on ML accessibility with Libra focusing on enabling custom NLP training piplines in as simple as one lines.
-- 🌱 I’m currently learning about DCNN interpretability
+- 🌱 I’m currently learning about DCNN interpretability specifically for medical models.

 - 📫 How to reach me: anasa2@uw.edu